 The other two looked startled at this.

 “But I didn’t want poor Taff dead,” the kneeling Beblin continued.
 “Please, you have to believe me.
 I just wanted that sword.
 That beautiful, black sword!
 I wanted to draw it, swing it, attack the man with it.
-I reached for it, and while I was distracted, he knocked me out.
+I reached for it, and while I was distracted, he attacked me.
 But, I didn’t see him kill Taff!
 I promise, I hadn’t ever seen this intruder before!
 You have to believe me!”

 Lightsong paused.
 “I do,” he finally said.
 “Let this be a warning or something.
 Be better.
 Stop cheating.”